-4 on trial over Slovak investigative journalist’s murder
+4 on trial over Slovak investigative journalist’s killing

 The journalist had been writing about alleged ties between the Italian mafia and people close to Fico when he was killed.
 The reporter also wrote about corruption scandals linked to the former prime minister’s leftist Smer Social Democracy party.

-During the investigation, Slovak media claimed that the suspected murder mastermind, Kocner, had created a wide network of contacts with politicians, judges and prosecutors who allegedly helped him with his business dealings.
+During the investigation, Slovak media claimed that the suspected mastermind, Kocner, had created a wide network of contacts with politicians, judges and prosecutors who allegedly helped him with his business dealings.

-Slovak authorities have not commented on the leaked documents but their publication resulted in several resignations of judges, the deputy speaker of Parliament and a senior justice ministry official.
+Slovak authorities haven’t commented on the leaked documents, but their publication resulted in several resignations of judges, the deputy parliamentary speaker and a senior justice ministry official.

 Dobroslav Trnka, the country’s former prosecutor-general, was charged by police on Wednesday with abuse of power for his alleged cooperation with Kocner when he held his post.